Rational drug design

 Our research is driven by a distinctive scientific and clinical strategy, focusing on unmet medical needs and disease pathways.
 We deliver increasingly precise cancer treatments to patients by:

-- Identifying pathways where cancers most commonly occur
+- Identifying the pathways most commonly associated with cancer

 - Screening compounds to identify ones with greatest potential to impact pathway